aminbiography/Google-Digital-Marketing---E-commerce-Professional-Certificate/Projects/Write an apology email-C-04-M-03-README.md

 ## Objective
 To fix errors in the original launch announcement for *The Thelos Chronicles IV: Infinity Gateway* and maintain customer trust by:

-- Correcting the launch date (July 15).
+- Correcting the launch date (May 15).
 - Repairing the broken pre-order link.
 - Offering a 15% discount on pre-orders.